shanecarey17/MatchingEngine/README.md

 -  Correctness: The matching engine's ability to produce FILLs with the same attributes, in the same order.
 We will judge correctness before speed.
 -  Speed: Simply the fastest implementation using the linux time command will win

+# Solution

+For each commodity we maintain two priority queues, arranged by time/price low for sells and high for buys.
+The solution takes advantage of the invariant that within the queue, the next order is necessarily between the top of each queue, and transacting that will cause a cascade of other optimal orders.

+To allow for cancelling and replacing orders we maintain a hash table relating the unique id of each order to the order in memory, and mark the order s invalid on a cancel or replace.
+This allows a fast method to remove orders without disrupting the integrity of the priority queue.
+Invalid orders are simply disregarded when they reach the top of the queue.

+We read in each order one by one, and send it to an exchange for a particular commodity through a hash table, where it will be put in the book.
+Upon entering the book, we reduce the order book for that particular commodity by enacting the cascade of immediate trades.
+Then we fetch the next order.

+## Time